Quanbing-Luo/UnstructuredCartesianMesh-2D/README.md

 # UnstructuredCartesianMesh-2D
- This repository includes the source codes and manuscript for the paper:
+ This repository includes the source code for the paper:
 -  **Quanbing Luo**, Automatic unstructured Cartesian mesh generation method and its application for diffusion problems with finite volume method, Submitted to Journal.

 <!-- [Engineering with Computers](https://doi.org/10.1007/s00366-020-01262-x), 2021 (Published Online) -->

-The source codes were divided to two parts: (1) Unstructured Cartesian Mesh and (2) Poisson Equation on Unit Disk.
+The source code is divided to two parts: (1) Unstructured Cartesian Mesh and (2) Poisson Equation on Unit Disk.

 ## Unstructured Cartesian Mesh